Underrated GL Series You Need to Watch

 For those who want a heartfelt, low-key exploration of young love and self-acceptance, 23.5 is a must-watch underrated GL series that deserves more eyes on it.
 It’s proof that sometimes the softest stories leave the strongest marks.

-Us – No Drama?
+5. Us: No Drama?
 Still Worth Watching

 In a genre often filled with intense emotions and complicated love triangles, Us stands out for its refreshing emotional balance.
 It doesn’t chase drama or toxic tension.
 Instead, it offers a calm, sincere look at relationships that grow naturally, without forced conflict or heartbreak.

-This might be why Us is an underrated GL series—it’s too healthy for some viewers, but that’s exactly what makes it special.
+This might be why Us is an underrated GL series.
+It’s too healthy for some viewers, but that’s exactly what makes it special.
 The story follows Dokrak, a young woman taking a gap year to figure out who she really is.
 Working part-time at a cozy coffee shop, she crosses paths with Pam, a dentistry student who becomes a regular.

 Their connection blossoms slowly and realistically, weaving in everyday moments and the awkwardness of first crushes.
 When Dokrak’s brother falls for Pam, things get complicated, but not in the typical GL melodrama way.
 Instead, the story focuses on honesty, communication, and growing emotional maturity.